benoittgt/dangasm_ergodox/README.md

 With python3 : `python3 controller/Scan/STLcd/bitmap2Struct.py path/of/danGasmLcd.bmp`

-It will return a by chunck copy it and past it into a kill file similiar to [this one](danGasmLcd.kll) :
+It will return a big chunck.
+Copy it and past it into a kll file similiar to [this one](danGasmLcd.kll) :

 ```
 Name = image;